 - Two samples of your professional, published work in journalism (links or documents).
 All work samples must be provided in English.

 - Brief descriptions of your submitted samples

-- Personal statement (no more than 500 words) – Please describe: a) Why you would benefit from the fellowship at this particular point in your life. b) How you intend to use this fellowship, if granted, to pay it forward c) Why you would not be able to attend CAMP without financial assistance.
+- Personal statement (no more than 500 words) – Please describe: a) Why you would benefit from the fellowship at this particular point in your life. b) How you intend to use this fellowship, if granted, to advance the mission of JAWS c) Why you would not be able to attend CAMP without financial assistance.

 The application deadline is 11:59 p.m.
 EDT May 18, 2018.